fairdirect/foodrescue-app/README.md

 * **Plain and steady.** Hold the barcode parallel to the camera lens and keep it steady for a few seconds.
 That is the best way to get a scan.
 The camera simply needs up to a few seconds to adjust exposure and focus to capture the barcode perfectly.
 This is a gradual process, so if you change something in the scene too early to "help" the camera, it will just slow down the barcode scanning as the camera has to start its adjustment process again.

-* **Not exactly parallel is ok.** It does not matter if the barcode plane is not exactly parallel to the camera lens.
-The barcode will appear slightly distorted in the camera viewfinder, but be detected with the same speed and precision.

 * **Lighting.** Good and even lighting is important for fast barcode recognition.
 Barcode recognition usually works acceptably with usual indoor lighting levels, but can become difficult the smaller the barcodes are.

 * **Exposure.** Barcode recognition is very sensitive to overexposure of the barcode area, but not much to underexposure.
 A dark camera image background leads to overexposure of the barcode's white area, so prefer a lit / light background.
 Or try moving the barcode closer to the camera so that less background is visible and won't influence the exposure so much.

+* **No need to scan straight down.** It does not matter if the barcode plane is not exactly parallel to the camera lens.
+The barcode will appear slightly distorted in the camera viewfinder, but be detected with the same speed and precision.

 * **Multiple barcodes.** In rare cases there can be misreadings if more than one barcode is visible and barcodes overlap partially.
 Numbers would then not correspond to either barcode.
 Overlapping barcodes will not happen in live usage, but might when testing with pieces of paper.

-The following keyboard combinations are available:
+**Keyboard combinations:** (TODO: Complete this list.
+There should be an official list somewhere.)

+* **Content browser related.**
+    * **Scroll a bit.** Arrow Up / Arrow Down.
+    * **Scroll one page.** Page Up / Page Down.

 * **Auto-complete related.** It works the same as in a Google Search:
     * **Edit mode.** F2 will always put the cursor back into the autocomplete field, and show the completions (if any).
     * **Next / previous completion.** Arrow Down / Arrow Up.
     * **Choose completion.** Return or Enter.
     * **Close completion box.** Escape.
     * **Close and leave completion box.** Press Escape twice.
 It will move the keyboard focus to the browser so you can keyboard-scroll there afterwards.

-* **Content browser related.**

-    * **Scroll a bit.** Arrow Up / Arrow Down.
-    * **Scroll one page.** Page Up / Page Down.

 * **Kirigami defaults.**
     * **Page back / forward.** Alt + Arrow Left / Alt + Arrow Right.
 You can also use the hardware keys "Page Back" and "Page Forward" if you have them.
 Not found often, but for example some Lenovo ThinkPad models have these above the Arrow Left / Arrow Right keys.